european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 All the basics are now clarified and the last point is to show how a smart-agent is setup and can be used.

-We provide a yeoman generator for evan.network related development tasks.
+We provide a yeoman generator for European Public Network related development tasks.
 So the first thing we have to do is installing yeoman and the generator-evan package from npm.
 Run the following commands:

 ```bash
 npm i -g yo generator-evan